 Are we afraid of what happens if we succeed?

-We can come up with myriad reasons, some valid and others perhaps not so much.
+We can come up with a myriad of reasons, some valid and others perhaps not so much.
 Some say the start is the most crucial part of every project.
 Most fail before they even begin.
 The rest fail at the last 10% (but that’s a different story for another time).

 Below are some tips and tricks I find helpful when working on my own projects, or starting up a new one.